poshaughnessy/sw-download-test-case/README.md

 (You should be able to run with any static web server - I've just been using `python -m SimpleHTTPServer`).

-The link with the 'download' attribute fails to download.
+The links with the 'download' attributes served by the SW fail to download.

 Screenshot: